-2.2.
 Modeling system survival by attack class

-The results of a series of hazard modeling experiments on Windows XP that we presented in the last section were limited to a base Windows XP install.
-This was designed to test the effect of enabling or disabling the firewall.
+In the previous section, the results of a series of hazard modeling experiments on Windows XP was limited to a base install and the use or disabling of the firewall.
 We next altered the experiment to investigate the attacks in classes.
 In particular, comparing the systems that have been compromised by an automated process (Worms etc) against those which have at least some level of interaction.